Semantic Bilinear Pooling for Fine-Grained Recognition: Related Work

 \section{Related Work}

 As mentioned previously, two main difficulties of fine-grained classification are how to localize discriminative regions and represent subtle visual differences.
 To tackle these problems, plenty of methods have been raised these years.
-FCAN\citep{LiuXWL16} used a fully convolutional attention localization network based on reinforcement learning which uses an attention module to locate multiple parts simultaneously.
-MAMC\citep{SunYZD18} combined metric learning with visual attention regions.
-NTS\citep{YangLWHGW18} detected attention regions in a reinforcement-learning manner.
-SWP\citep{HuWLS17} used attention masks to guide the pooling operation.
-RACNN\citep{FuZM17} proposed a recurrent attention mechanism to learn subtle features on different scales.
-And MACNN\citep{FuZM17} adopted a channel grouping module to generate different attention maps.
+FCAN \cite{LiuXWL16} used a fully convolutional attention localization network based on reinforcement learning which uses an attention module to locate multiple parts simultaneously.
+MAMC \cite{SunYZD18} combined metric learning with visual attention regions.
+NTS \cite{YangLWHGW18} detected attention regions in a reinforcement-learning manner.
+SWP \cite{HuWLS17} used attention masks to guide the pooling operation.
+RACNN \cite{FuZM17} proposed a recurrent attention mechanism to learn subtle features on different scales.
+And MACNN \cite{FuZM17} adopted a channel grouping module to generate different attention maps.
+In recent literature, MGE \cite{learning} utilized a mixture of neural networks to learn diverse distribution.
+S3N \cite{selective} used class peak responses to localize informative regions.
+Luo et al. \cite{cross} proposed Cross-X learning to learn multi-scale features.
+Chen et al. \cite{ChenBZM19} proposed DCL to learn robust fine-grained features by solving jigsaw puzzles.